aaronjan98/aaronjan98/README.md

 ## Hey 👋 &nbsp;call me AJ, I'm a software developer!

 🔭&nbsp; Recently I set up _Google My Business_ for Remote Roofing
-🧰&nbsp; Also, I implemented a new landing page design with Webflow
+🧰&nbsp; Also, I implemented a new landing page design with Webflow for them
-🌱&nbsp; I’m learning React Native by creating a scheduling routine app as a fun side project
+🌱&nbsp; Self-learning React Native by creating a scheduling routine app as a fun side project
 💻&nbsp; I'm obsessed with automating repetitive tasks...
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;↳ For example, I created a cron job on Google's Compute Engine Cloud Shell to start morning standup meetings in Slack
 💬&nbsp; Open to collaborations and work opportunities